Table of Contents

 Understanding LLMs and AI Agents

-These models are trained on vast amounts of text data, allowing them to understand and generate human language, produce human-like text, and tackle a variety of complex tasks.
-Examples include GPT-3/4, PaLM, OPT, and LLaMA (versions 1 and 2).
+These models are trained on vast amounts of text data, enabling them to understand, generate human language, and handle a wide range of complex tasks.

 AI Agents: AI agents are autonomous systems that sense, reason, and act, leveraging various technologies to achieve complex functionalities.